MTG ground segment

 The MPS is based on an evolution of the subsystem already used operationally at EUMETSAT for MSG.

-The FDS is based on focusuite, an evolution of the flight dynamics software operationally used in EPS for our Metop-A and -B satellites.
+The FDS is based on focusuite, an evolution of the flight dynamics software operationally used in EPS for our Metop-B and -C satellites.

 These subsystems are supported by a set of mission operations facility tools, for example for automation, operations preparation and configuration management.